marcwebbie/passpie/docs/configuration.rst

 .. warning::

    Use a strong primary key.
-   Some people still have 1024-bit DSA keys.
+Some people still have 1024-bit AES keys.
    You really should transition to a stronger bit-length and hashing algo.
-In 2011, the US government instution NIST has deprecated DSA-1024, since 2013 it is even disallowed.

-   It is recommend to make a 4096bit RSA key, with the sha512 hashing algo, making a transition statement that is signed by both keys, and then letting people know.
-Also have a look at this good document that details exactly the steps that you need to create such a key, making sure that you are getting the right hashing algo (it can be slightly complicated if you are using GnuPG versions less than 1.4.10).
+   It is recommend to make a 2048 or 4096-bit key.

+   Also have a look at `GnuPG documentation <https://www.gnupg.org/gph/en/manual.html#AEN494>`_ on keys

 ``repo``
 -----------------------------------